 She is an engaging, dynamic therapist who loves working with clients of all ages and their families and seeing them achieve their goals – big or small, “The clients are the best part of the job!”

-She relocated to Sydney in 2017 with her Australian husband and enjoys all that Australia has to offer.
+Tyler relocated to Sydney in 2017 with her Australian husband and enjoys all that Australia has to offer their young family.

 Cherine has over 20 years experience as a speech pathologist since graduating with a Bachelor of Speech Pathology from The University of Sydney in 2000.